 President: Chelsea Henry

-To nurture the development of caring persons, to provides opportunities to become
+To nurture the development of caring persons, to provid opportunities to become informed

-informed facilitators, and to motivate Education majors to become Christian decision
+facilitators, and to motivate Education majors to become Christian decision makers.

 President: Kabrina Perkins

-Primarily to foster a sense of belonging on campus at SAU, engage in community service
+Primarily to foster a sense of belonging on campus and to engage in community service

-acts focused on spreading awareness of the importance of mental health.
+acts focused on spreading awareness and importance of mental health.